TheQooseGoose/TheQooseGoose/README.md

 - More mission objectives, static or otherwise (Such as "Kill this Officer," "Destroy this Convoy," "Steal this," "Sabotage that," "Destroy these," "Liberate Those.")
 - More house models
 - Mission objective models
-- Dynamic cities?
+- Dynamic "cities" (Larger towns with slightly larger building models)?
 - *Somehow* figure out how to make dynamic roads/paths that connect random towns/houses.

 ### Known Bugs
-- Foliage penetrates through things like rocks, houses/floors, and characters.
+- Foliage penetrates through things like rocks, houses/floors, and characters, despite my attempts to fix.

 ### Needs Updating
 - Towns and military bases spawn in perfect squares.
 Add irregularity.